 Reece Place Falls

-The other way in to the waterfall is to access the network of old roads and foot paths in the forest near the Gum Gap access.
+The other way in to the waterfall is to access the network of old roads and foot paths in the forest near the Gum Gap access of Headwaters SF.
 Gum Gap is a few miles down Happy Acres Rd off of East Fork Rd.
 This is a gravel road and is usually in decent shape through the residential section.
 As you get closer and pass through the Watson Cooper Heritage Preserve in SC, the road really narrows and is sometimes not fit for a car.
-Cindy and I went this way to the waterfall in mid October 2018 and were able to stay on a road or trail the entire way.
+Cindy and I hiked from this access point to the waterfall in mid October 2018 and were able to stay on an old road or trail the entire way.
 There are 3 wet creek crossings, however.
 I discuss this route below also.

 Directions: From the center of town in Brevard at Broad and Main Streets, turn on to East Main St (US276 south).
 Drive 7.3 miles on 276 and turn right on East Fork Rd.
 This is also the back entrance for the Connestee Falls development.
-Drive 3.7 miles on East Fork Rd and pull off on the left where you see a cable across a drive.
-There's enough room for 3-4 vehicles here and you'll see a Headwaters State Forest diamond on a utility pole.
+Drive 3.7 miles on East Fork Rd and in a very curvy part of the road, pull off on the left where you see a cable across a drive.
+(Once they open the new parking lot, pull in the drive and park.)
+There's enough room for 5-6 vehicles here and you'll see a Headwaters State Forest diamond on a utility pole.

+The trail winds through the rhododendron and laurel as it heads down hill towards Bas Branch.
 At 0.3 miles from the parking area, you'll cross Big Branch.
 It's not a very big stream, so you shouldn't have to get your feet wet.
-The trail then heads uphill and comes out to a place where someone (I'm assuming the forest service) has brought a piece of machinery in to chop a trail the rest of the way down to the road.
-I don't know for sure, but this may be an indication that work on the official trail has begun.
+The trail then heads uphill and comes out to a place where someone (I'm assuming the forest service) has brought a piece of machinery in to chop a trail the rest of the way down to the old road.
 Once you come out on this chopped path, turn left.
-There are no more pieces of flagging tape past this, so be sure you mark this spot somehow for the return trip!
-From here, follow the chopped path for about 1/4 mile more down to the road.
+The chopped path heads to the right also, but it goes towards private property.
+Be sure you remember this spot somehow for the return trip!
+You'll need to turn right here on the way back.
+Once you turn left, follow the chopped path for about 1/4 mile more down to an old logging road.
 Turn left and it's about another 1/2 mile to the waterfall.
 (If you were to turn right, you would come to a red gate in about 1/4 mile, then Busted Rock Rd.
 If for some reason you find yourself lost in this area, head generally south to southeast and you should run into either Busted Rock Rd, or the gated road that leads to the waterfall.

 Headwaters State Forest is also gamelands and you'll pass some wildlife clearings on the right after connecting on to the road leading to the falls.
 You should be wearing blaze orange during hunting season.
 You can look up NC hunting seasons here.
-My advice would be to avoid bushwhacking during hunting season period.
-This goes back to the common sense rule.
-Back to the hike, the road continues on and about 0.6 miles past the red gate (if you came that way), a road/path turns to the right.
-You don't want to take this, but this will lead to the Hickory Flat Creek area and is where you come in if you follow my directions below from Gum Gap Rd.
+Back to the hike, the road continues on and in less than 1/2 a mile, a road/path turns to the right.
+(You don't want to take this, but this will lead to the Hickory Flat Creek area and is where you come in if you follow my directions below from Gum Gap Rd.)
 Continue past this path and in a short distance the road will end.
 You will have begun to hear the waterfall ahead before the road ends.
-You'll see 2 paths ahead.
-The one to the right leads to 2 lower waterfalls right next to each other.
-You'll have to do a bit of scrambling to get over to see them.
+You'll see 2 paths ahead and might see the lower falls through the trees.
+The path to the right leads to 2 lower waterfalls right next to each other.
+You'll have to do a bit of easy scrambling to get over to see them.
 The left waterfall is smaller and overgrown, but the right side one is really nice!
 It's maybe 15-20' high and as far as I know it doesn't have a name.

 Directions to the Gum Gap Rd access - From the center of town in Brevard at Broad and Main Streets, turn on to East Main St (US276 south).
 Drive 7.3 miles on 276 and turn right on East Fork Rd.
 This is also the back entrance for the Connestee Falls development.
 Drive 1.1 miles on East Fork Rd and turn left on to Happy Acres Rd.
 From here it's 3.3 miles to the road's end at Gum Gap, but you won't have to drive to the end.
 Happy Acres Rd is gravel / dirt the entire way and it gradually gets narrower and rougher as you approach Gum Gap.
 The first part of the road is residential, so be sure you stay on the road and don't veer into someone's driveway.
 At 1.6 miles, stay straight on Gum Gap Access - don't bear left on Happy Acres.
 The green road sign indicates that this is private, but it isn't!
 Stay straight on Gum Gap Rd.
 At 2.0 miles, cross into SC and enter the Watson Cooper Heritage Preserve.
 Past this point, there are a very few places to pull over or park.
 At 2.7 miles, there's a red gate on the right at an old road that leads into Headwaters SF.
 This is where the hike begins.